 - Minimize the critical path length

-Enjoy Your Swift-Loading Site
+Improve Site Speed and Enjoy a Swift-Loading Site

 It might sound like a lot, but all of these things are under your control.
 Site speed is a critical SEO factor, that benefits your business and your users.
 Your web traffic numbers will thank you after making an improvement, and your customers will too.